nevin469/Arduino-Keypad-Door-Lock-Project/README.md

 # Arduino-Keypad-Door-Lock-System
-A door locking system using an arduino to turn on parts such as a keypad, servo, piezo, LEDs and a LCD screen.
+A door locking system using an arduino to turn on parts such as a keypad, servo, piezo, LEDs, LCD screen and two pushbuttons.